The Importance of Cryptocurrency Forensic Reports in Legal Proceedings

 FAQ 2: How do Go-Crypto reports support subpoenas and exchange requests?

 Each report identifies relevant exchanges, services, and counterparties involved in the transaction flow and includes standardized request language suitable for subpoenas, preservation requests, and compliance outreach.
-This allows attorneys and investigators to move efficiently from on-chain findings to formal legal process without reconstructing the investigative narrative or technical details independently.
+This allows attorneys and investigators to move efficiently from on-chain findings to formal legal processes without reconstructing the investigative narrative or technical details independently.

 FAQ 3: How is accuracy and integrity maintained throughout the forensic process?